Get-Nerdio/NMM-SE/API/NMM To Halo PSA/readme.md

 ## Roadmap

-- [ ] Add in the NMM API Integration for additional information lookup, to enrich ticket details
+- [ ] Add in the NMM API Integration for additional information lookup, to enrich ticket details.
+Like Customer name etc.
 - [ ] Wrap main code into a PS Function and add configurable parameters
 - [ ] More logic functions, e.g. type of job will set ticket type to inicident or service request.
 - [ ] Community feature requests...?